DoImant/MSP430-Arduino-I2c/README.md

 ## MSP430-I2C-Slave

-This sample program continuously reads data from the SD16_A (ADC) and sends the value from the register SD16MEM0 to the I2C master.
-The I2C implementation is located in the lib/ directory.
+The sample program continuously reads measured values from the SD16_a (ADC).
+Eleven measured values are read in and saved.
+The meridian is determined from this and sent to the master.
+The I2C implementation is located in the lib/msp430-i2c/ directory.
 There is a constant SLAVE_ADDR in the msp430-i2c.h file.
-The slave address is specified here.
-The address value must be shifted one bit to the left.
-For example, the address 0x24 corresponds to the value 0x48 in the slave configuration.
+The slave address is specified here and can of course be changed.

 In order to save some memory space, the definition WITH_LED can be commented out.
 This deactivates the status LED functionality on PIN 1.0.